Hold the Salsa and Bring on the Guac!

 In some ways, this is a good plan.

-- EveryAction is a good CRM for small nonprofits.
+• EveryAction is a good CRM for small nonprofits.
 While your ability to customize dashboards, use marketing automation, or pull custom reports is limited, it has the basic features a nonprofit needs.
-Prior to being acquired, users gave it high marks for support but noted it’s “cumbersome to use.”
+Prior to its acquisition, users gave it high marks for support but noted it was “cumbersome to use.”

-- Network for Good is also a good CRM for small nonprofits.
+• Network for Good is also a good CRM for small nonprofits.
 It, too, has the basic tools you need, and users say that it’s easy to use.
-There are limits to reporting and customization, with comments about how hard you have to work to make templates look polished.
+There are limits to reporting and customization, with comments about how hard you must work to make templates look polished.

 Is migrating to one of these a bad idea?